what is nad

 PARP

-DNA repair enzymesConsume NAD+, activated by damage
+DNA repair enzymesConsume NAD+, activated by DNA damage

 CD38